VKCOM/noverify/docs/configuration.md

 nocolor check --rules='./rules/rule-1.php,./rules/rule-2.php' ./src
 ```

 Dynamic rules are a way to add new checks to NoVerify without having to write Go code.
 Such rules are written in PHP.

 You can read more in the article [Dynamic rules](/docs/dynamic_rules.md).

 ### How to use `baseline` mode

 Baseline mode is necessary if you have a large codebase on which NoVerify finds a huge number of errors.
 Of course, it is impossible to fix them right away, so you need a way to ignore all found errors and analyze only errors found after.

-The baseline mode is used for this.

-You can read more about the mode in the article [Baseline mode](/docs/baseline.md).
+You can read more in the article [Baseline mode](/docs/baseline.md).

 ### How to use `git diff` mode (e.g. in pre-push hook)